beaulm/boundless/README.md

 *   Response: `httpCode`, `key`, `name`, `secondsUntilExpiration`

 `url` is the url you'd like to shorten.
-`name` is the short code you'd like to use, if possible (an error will be returned if it's already taken).
+`name` is the short code you'd like to use, if possible (an error will be returned if it's already taken or doesn't comply with standard naming rules).
 `secondsUntilExpiration` is how long you'd like your short url to live for.
 The default is one week.
-0 will create a url that won't even expire.
+0 will create a url that won't ever expire.

 `key` is a secret code generated for this url so you can update/delete it later.
 `name` is the shortened url code.